opsabarsec/Dog-pictures-classification-by-Deep-Learning/README.md

 # dogs_breed_imagerecognition
-deeplearning application to identify dog breed from Stanford dataset in French: algorithme de détection de la race du chien sur une photo
+deeplearning application to identify dog breed from Stanford dataset using a convolutional neural network.